Rutland: Transport

 A small part of the East Coast Main Line passes through Rutland's north-east corner, near Essendine.
 It was on this stretch that a train pulled by the locomotive Mallard set the world speed record for steam locomotives on 3 July 1938, with a speed of 125.55 mph.

 Rutland was the last county in England without a direct rail service to London (apart from the Isle of Wight and several administrative counties which are unitary authorities).
 East Midlands Trains started running a single service from Oakham railway station to London St Pancras via Corby on 27 April 2009.

 Through the Rutland Electric Car Project, Rutland was the first county to offer a county-wide public electric-vehicle charging network.

 In popular culture

-Rutland's small size has led to a number of humorous references such as Rutland Weekend Television, a television comedy sketch series hosted by Eric Idle.
-The county is the supposed home of the parody rock band The Rutles, who first appeared on Rutland Weekend Television.
+Rutland's small size has led to a number of humorous references such as Rutland Weekend Television, a television comedy sketch series hosted by Eric Idle, a member of the comedy group Monty Python.
+The county is the supposed home of the parody rock band the Rutles, who first appeared on Rutland Weekend Television.

-The events in several Peter F. Hamilton books (including Misspent Youth and Mindstar Rising) are situated in Rutland, where the author lives.
+The events in several of Peter F. Hamilton's novels (including Misspent Youth and Mindstar Rising) are situated in Rutland, where the author lives.
 Adam Croft is writing the Rutland crime series, beginning with What Lies Beneath (2020).

-Rutland was the last county in England without a McDonald's restaurant.
-However, in January 2020 a planning application for a McDonald's restaurant on the outskirts of Oakham was approved by the County Council and the restaurant opened on 4 November 2020.
+Rutland was the last English county without a branch of the American fast-food chain McDonald's.
+However, in January 2020 a planning application for a McDonald's restaurant on the outskirts of Oakham was approved by the County Council, and it opened on 4 November 2020.